Windows CE: Platform Builder

-This programming tool is used for building the platform (BSP + Kernel), device drivers (shared source or custom made) and also the apps.
+This programming tool is used for building the platform (BSP + Kernel), device drivers (shared source or custom made), and the apps.
 This is a one stop environment to get the system up and running.
-One can also use Platform Builder to export an SDK (software development kit) for the target microprocessor (SuperH, x86, MIPS, ARM etc.) to be used with another associated tool set named below.
+One can also use Platform Builder to export a software development kit (SDK) for the target microprocessor (SuperH, x86, MIPS, ARM etc.) to be used with another associated tool set named below.